Kevin Phillips (political commentator): Southern strategy

 Some observers concluded that The Emerging Republican Majority was the emerging Republican strategy.
-Newsweek labeled the book "The political bible of the Nixon Era."
+Newsweek labelled the book "The political bible of the Nixon Era."
 Not quite.
 The book was not a blueprint of the GOP's "Southern Strategy" as some claimed,. ...
 Richard Nixon had read memos based on the book's analyses during the week before the November 1968 election, but in mid-1969 he truthfully said he had not read the actual book.
 He read it a few months later.

-Books
+His predictions regarding shifting voting patterns in presidential elections proved accurate, though they did not extend "downballot" to Congressional elections until the Republican revolution of 1994.

+Political commentary

+Phillips briefly worked in the Department of Justice during the Nixon administration, but later left to embark on a career as an author and commentator.
+In his books, he coined the term Sun Belt to refer to the southern states.
+During this time, he was associated with the New Right.

+Later career

+As time went on, Phillips grew increasingly disillusioned with the Republican Party.
+Claiming that the Watergate scandal had dealt a fatal blow to his vision for a perpetual Republican majority, he was a critic of expanding wealth inequality under the presidency of Ronald Reagan, and was a staunch opponent of George W. Bush's administration, which he extensively criticized in his 2006 book American Theocracy.